What is a single database in Azure SQL Database?

 A single database can be moved into or out of an elastic pool for resource sharing.
 For many businesses and applications, being able to create single databases and dial performance up or down on demand is enough, especially if usage patterns are relatively predictable.
 But if you have unpredictable usage patterns, it can make it hard to manage costs and your business model.
 Elastic pools are designed to solve this problem.
 The concept is simple.
 You allocate performance resources to a pool rather than an individual database and pay for the collective performance resources of the pool rather than for single database performance.

 Monitoring and alerting

-Single databases, elastic pools, and managed instances all provide many availability characteristics.
+Single databases and elastic pools provide many availability characteristics.
 For information, see Availability characteristics.

 For more information, see Resolving Transact-SQL differences during migration to SQL Database.

 SQL Database provides a range of built-in security and compliance features to help your application meet various security and compliance requirements.